 9. Bittereinder was formed early in 2009.
 Before this Jaco was rapping under the name “Ajax” and Peach brought us Yesterday’s Pupil and Oorlog Frankenstein (a side project with Francois Van Coke).
 Louis Minnaar is one of South Africa’s most-prominent visual designers.

 10. In August 2013 Bittereinder was featured prominently on a CNN show called “Inside Africa”.
 The episode was about cultural diversity in South Africa and focused on Pretoria.
 The episode featured clips from their live shows, music videos and an in-depth interview with Jaco.

 For those of you who are still in the dark, check out the video below featuring Bittereinder on MK Studio 1 featuring a performance of their song “Almanak”:

-Watch this space for regular updates in the Facts and Music categories on Running Wolf’s Rant.
+Watch this space for regular updates in the Music category on Running Wolf’s Rant.